dave111111111/CPU_AI_Telegram/README.md

 ## Step 8: Configure Your Bot

-- Use the API token you obtained from BotFather to configure your bot in your code or bot development platform.
-In the code you provided, you can replace the placeholder token with the one you received from BotFather.
+- Use the API token you obtained from BotFather to configure your bot in your code.
+Insert the token in the designated place in your code.

 And that's it!
 You've created a Telegram bot and obtained the token to use in your bot code.
 Now you can integrate your bot with the Telegram platform and start building its functionalities.